• Skip to primary navigation

 12V Battery1

-The relay turns the pump ON or OFF depending on music beat.
+The relay turns the pump ON or OFF according to the music beat, and the LEDs display visual effects along with the water movement.

 Circuit works as follows: